waacton/Unicolour/docs/README_us.md

 | ΔE<sub>CAM16</sub>                                                       | `DeltaE.Cam16`             |

 ### Map color into display gamut
-Colours that cannot be displayed with the [configured RGB model](#rgbconfiguration) can be mapped to the closest in-gamut color.
+Colors that cannot be displayed with the [configured RGB model](#rgbconfiguration) can be mapped to the closest in-gamut color.
 The gamut mapping algorithm conforms to CSS specifications.
 ```c#
 var outOfGamut = new Unicolour(ColourSpace.Rgb, -0.51, 1.02, -0.31);